Azure/Industrial-IoT/docs/industrial_iot_deployment.md

 * [Known Issues](#known-issues)
 * [Resources](#resources)

 `Microsoft.Azure.IIoT.Deployment` is a command line application for deploying Industrial IoT solution.
-It takes care of deploying Azure infrastructure resources and back-end microservices of Industrial IoT solution.
+It takes care of deploying Azure infrastructure resources and microservices of Industrial IoT solution.

-This replaces [services/deploy/deploy.ps1](../services/deploy/deploy.ps1) script, which similarly deployed Azure infrastructure resources and back-end microservices.
-Main difference from infrastructure perspective is that `Microsoft.Azure.IIoT.Deployment` deploys back-end microservices to an AKS cluster, while `deploy.ps1` uses a VM for that.
+This replaces [services/deploy/deploy.ps1](../services/deploy/deploy.ps1) script, which similarly deployed Azure infrastructure resources and microservices.
+Main difference from infrastructure perspective is that `Microsoft.Azure.IIoT.Deployment` deploys microservices to an AKS cluster, while `deploy.ps1` uses a VM for that.

 ## Running Microsoft.Azure.IIoT.Deployment

 `Microsoft.Azure.IIoT.Deployment` requires permissions to create azure resources on users behalf and as such it requires admin consent within the Azure tenant.
 This entails a few additional manual steps before the application can run properly.
-Those steps are required after first run which will fail if the admin of Azure Active Directory has not already consented to use of the Enterprise App within the directory. **5**th step bellow describes the error that you might get if you are lacking admin consent and [Granting Admin Consent](#granting-admin-consent) walks you through steps to mitigate that problem.
-Please note, that you will still need to run the application once before granting the concent and that first run will fail.
+Those steps are required after first run which will fail if the admin of Azure Active Directory has not already consented to use of the Enterprise App within the directory. **5**th step below describes the error that you might get if you are lacking admin consent and [Granting Admin Consent](#granting-admin-consent) walks you through steps to mitigate that problem.
+Please note, that you will still need to run the application once before granting the consent and that first run will fail.

-We are working on simplifying this flow, but as of right now those are the steps to run `Microsoft.Azure.IIoT.Deployment`:
+We are working on simplifying this flow, but as of right now these are the steps to run `Microsoft.Azure.IIoT.Deployment`:

 1. Run `Microsoft.Azure.IIoT.Deployment` application from command line: